 - Nerve problems

-- People in your family who have had hearing loss
+- Other family members who have had hearing loss

 - Lack of oxygen at birth